Ready to save? Here are the best deals of Prime Day 2022

 - Brew your morning cup with the Primula Pace Cold Brew Maker, now 56% off.

-- This four-serving Cuisinart waffle maker sports nonstick cooking surfaces and adjustable temperature at nearly 50% off.
+- This four-serving Cuisinart waffle maker sports nonstick cooking surfaces and adjustable temperature at 48% off.

-- If you want to add form and function to your home office, you can save over $175 on the Sauder Carson Forge desk.

-- The Mueller SuperGrind coffee grinder offers 17 coarseness settings, a replaceable burr grinder bit and a discount of over 20%.
+- The Mueller SuperGrind coffee grinder offers 17 coarseness settings, a replaceable burr grinder bit and a discount of 21%.

 - Complete with non-slip bases and handles, stainless-steel construction, lids and durable handles, mixing bowls don’t get more full-featured than these from Rorence at 24% discount.

-- The Breville BJE430SIL Juice Fountain uses centrifugal technology to extract nutritious, delicious juice without heating the ingredients and damaging any nutrients.
+- Save $40 when you buy the Breville BJE430SIL Juice Fountain, which uses centrifugal technology to extract nutritious, delicious juice without heating the ingredients and damaging any nutrients.

 - Take the guesswork out of making perfect loaves with the Hamilton Beach Bread Maker, which comes at a 30% discount.

-- The Vitamix Professional Series 750 brings commercial-grade blending power and consistency to your kitchen at a $230 discount.

-- If you didn’t know Instant Pot made single-serve coffee makers, you might want to give the Instant Pot Solo 2-in-1 Single-Serve Coffee Maker a look.
+- If you didn’t know Instant Pot made single-serve coffee makers, you might want to give the Instant Pot Solo 2-in-1 Single-Serve Coffee Maker a go at 52% off.

-- The SodaStream Terra Sparkling Water Maker is an ideal choice for those who love carbonated beverages.
+- At 37% off, the SodaStream Terra Sparkling Water Maker is an ideal choice for those who love carbonated beverages.

+- This PUR PLUS Faucet Mount Water Filtration System can remove up to 70 impurities from your tap water, so it’s a steal at 36% off.

+- This Hamilton Beach Electric Panini Press Grill can make delicious sandwiches, quesadillas and more, so grab it while it’s 30% off.

 Home essentials from Casper, iRobot and more